GitHub MCP vs GitLab MCP: Which Source Control Server Should You Use?

 }

-For clients that do not support HTTP transport directly, use the stdio bridge:
+For clients without HTTP transport, use the stdio bridge:

 {